trueos/pcbsd/src-qt5/docs/update.rst

 ==============

 Update Manager provides a graphical interface for keeping the PC-BSD® operating system and its installed applications up-to-date.
-Update Manager will automatically track updates to software installed using either the graphical or command line equivalents of :ref:`AppCafe®` and :ref:`Warden®`.
+Update Manager will automatically track updates to software installed using either the graphical or command line equivalents of :ref:`AppCafe®`.

 This utility can be started from :ref:`Control Panel` or by typing :command:`pc-updategui`.
 It can also be accessed from its icon in the system tray, if you are logged into a desktop that provides a system tray.